 Instructions

-- Line a 9x13 baking dish with parchment or foil and heat oven to 350F.
+- Preheat the oven to 350°F. Line a 9x13 baking dish with parchment or foil.

-- Add the flour and mix until almost combined then fold in the chocolate chips and finish the batter off by hand with a spatula scraping the bowl down and mixing in any errant flour etc.
+- Add the flour and mix together with a spatula until a few streaks remain, then fold in the chocolate chips, scraping the bowl down and mixing in any errant flour.

-- Cream the butter, and sugars on high for 3-4 minutes or until light and fluffy, scraping the bowl down as needed.
+- In a large mixing bowl with a hand mixer or a stand mixer fitted with the paddle attachment, beat the butter, granulated sugar, and brown sugar on high for 3 to 4 minutes or until light and fluffy, stopping and scraping the bowl down as needed.

 - Mix in the vanilla and egg and scrape the bowl down once more.

-- Add salt baking soda and powder then mix until combined.
+- Add the salt, baking soda, and powder then mix until combined.

-- Cover with foil and bake at 350F for 20 min then bake another 20 min uncovered.
-Allow to cool before removing from pan and cutting.
+- Cover the pan with foil and bake for 20 minutes.
+Carefully remove the foil, then bake for another 20 minutes uncovered.
+Allow the brookies to cool in the pan before removing them and cutting.

 Notes